 The District Court hears a wide range of criminal, civil, housing, juvenile, mental health, and other types of cases.
-District Court criminal jurisdiction extends to all felonies punishable by a sentence up to five years, and many other specific felonies with greater potential penalties; all misdemeanors; and all violations of city and town ordinances and by-laws.
-In felonies not within District Court final jurisdiction, the District Court conducts probable cause hearings to determine if a defendant should be bound over to the Superior Court.
-District Court magistrates conduct hearings to issue criminal complaints and arrest warrants, and to determine whether there is probable cause to detain persons arrested without a warrant.
+District Court criminal jurisdiction extends to all felonies punishable by a sentence up to 5 years, and many other specific felonies with greater potential penalties, all misdemeanors, and all violations of city and town ordinances and bylaws.
+For felonies that aren’t within the District Court’s final jurisdiction, the District Court conducts probable cause hearings to determine if a defendant should be bound over to the Superior Court.
+District Court magistrates conduct hearings to issue criminal complaints and arrest warrants, and to determine whether there’s probable cause to detain people arrested without a warrant.
 Both judges and magistrates issue criminal and administrative search warrants.

-In civil matters, District Court judges conduct both jury and jury-waived trials, and determine with finality any matter in which the likelihood of recovery does not exceed $25,000.
-The District Court also tries small claims involving up to $7,000 (initially tried to a magistrate, with a defense right of appeal either to a judge or to a jury).
-Fifteen of its judges serve on the Appellate Division, an appellate tribunal with published opinions that is organized in three geographical districts, and sits in three-judge panels, to review questions of law that arise in civil cases.
+In civil matters, District Court judges conduct both jury and jury-waived trials, and make final determinations on any matter where the likelihood of recovery is no more than $50,000 (for cases commenced on or after January 1, 2020).
+The District Court also tries small claims involving up to $7,000 (initially tried to a magistrate, where the defense has a right of appeal either to a judge or a jury).
+15 of its judges serve on the Appellate Division, an appellate tribunal with published opinions that’s organized in 3 geographic districts, and sits in 3-judge panels, to review questions of law that come up in civil cases.

 The District Court's civil jurisdiction also includes many specialized proceedings, including: